ruihuaniu/draw-graphics/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Draw graphics

-A React project with the ability to draw images
+A React project with the ability to draw unique images

 ### Features

+- Generate 32,768 discrete unique colors.
+- The canvas size is 256 X 128px, each pixel is filled by one color.
+- The position of each color is dynamic (refresh the page will get a different image)

+### Languages & Libraries

+- React

+### How to use

+1. Clone the project to the local machine.
+2. Within the project directory, run the command `npm install` to install the dependencies.
+3. Run the command `npm start` to run this project.